 More than 60 native plant species, with names like Shooting Star, Prairie Sundrops, Side Oats Grama, Windflower, and Queen of the Prairie, are showcased in the gardens at the East Side Recycling Center.
 These plants not only provide colorful blooms from April through October, but also help educate visitors about the role prairie plants play in controlling stormwater runoff.
 The East Side Recycling Center, located at 2401 Scott Blvd.
 SE in Iowa City, incorporates several biocells, which were built to capture stormwater after a rain.
 Each biocell includes a variety of plants whose deep roots absorb the water, thereby helping to prevent flooding.
 This list of native plants includes information on the many plant varieties available for viewing at the recycling center, including their height, color, and bloom time.

-Stop by to enjoy the plants in bloom and purchase some of your favorite varieties for your own garden!
+Stop by to enjoy the plants in bloom and use them as an example of plants you can grow in your own garden!